Find your perfect value college

 A marriage or family counselor is a specialized professional in the facet of the field of psychotherapy that focuses on the intimate relationships that happen between members of a family.
 Although the definition of ‘family’ was once much narrower, family therapy theorists now include the dynamics of members of both extended and nuclear families, which makes it one of the more interesting jobs in counseling.

-Marriage and family counselors employ a number of psychological techniques and treatments that effectively treat the many issue and problems that arise between and among family members.
+Marriage and family counselors (or marriage and family therapists) employ a number of psychological techniques and treatments that effectively treat the many issue and problems that arise between and among family members.
 The number of sessions that would be needed to appropriately manage/resolve issues at hand depends on the family and the complexity of the problems and the interrelationship of family members.
 Influential founders of this facet of psychology include Alfred Adler, Nathan Ackerman, and Sue Johnson.

 The field of forensic psychology is a recognized sub-specialty of psychology that deals specifically with how the principles and applications of psychology can be used to help enforce criminal and civil proceedings.
 Forensic psychology had become such a valuable facet of the fields of law and psychology, that in 2015, the APA – the American Psychological Association defined forensic psychology as the subfield that applies the specialized/technical information of psychology to the field and the participants in the legal field.